Myths about coeliac disease

 Research shows that coeliac disease affects 1 in 100 people in the UK, making it much more common than previously thought.
-Under-diagnosis is a big problem.
-Research suggests around 500,000 people have not yet been diagnosed.
+Under diagnosis is a big problem and research suggests around 500,000 people have not yet been diagnosed.

 Coeliac disease is known as a 'multi-system' disorder - symptoms can affect any area of the body.
 Symptoms differ between individuals in terms of type and severity.

 Coeliac disease can develop and be diagnosed at any age.
 It may develop after weaning onto cereals that contain gluten, in old age or any time in between.
 Coeliac disease is most frequently diagnosed in people aged 40-60 years old.
-Delayed diagnosis is common, Coeliac UK research shows the average time it takes to be diagnosed is 13 years.
+Delayed diagnosis is common and our research shows the average time it takes to be diagnosed is 13 years.

 Recent research suggests that most people with coeliac disease are of normal weight or overweight at diagnosis.
 Body weight alone should not be used to decide whether or not you should be tested for coeliac disease.

 ‘You can ‘grow out’ of having coeliac disease’...myth

 Coeliac disease is a lifelong condition.
 The gluten-free diet is the only treatment for coeliac disease.
 If gluten is introduced back into the diet at a later date, the immune system will react and the gut lining will become damaged again.
 If someone following a gluten-free diet is retested for coeliac disease (antibody blood test, gut biopsy) it would be expected that the tests are negative.
 This means they are responding well to the gluten-free diet.
 There are no antibodies in the blood because there is no gluten for the immune system to react against.
 Taking gluten out of the diet allows the gut to heal.

 ‘A breadcrumb won’t hurt someone with coeliac disease’...myth